‘Non-violent’ offenders released early in COVID-19 order have violent pasts

 CRANSTON, R.I.
-(WPRI) — Two of the 52 state inmates released early by a COVID-19 court order aimed at stopping the virus from spreading through the prison, are already in trouble with the law again.
+(WPRI) — Two of the 52 state inmates released early by court order aimed at stopping COVID-19 from spreading through the prison are already in trouble with the law again.

 And while all 52 had been within 90 days of completing sentences for non-violent offenses, a review of their records shows several had served time for violent crimes and other felonies in the past.